CharlesCara/DatastreamDSWS2R/README.md

 ## CRAN
 Thank you to @mbannert for his work making the package ready to be released on CRAN.

+## Update 1.7.4
+Fixe for Issues #37 - charToDate error raised when list request had mixture of dates and character "NA""

 ## Update 1.7.2
 Fix for Issues #20 - requesting token after http 403 response